 Making Martin Sheen’s Pumpkin Cheesecake:

 The recipe is absolutely simple and straightforward to make but follow good cheesecake procedures.
-Like any cheesecake, you’ll want to use room temperature cream cheese, eggs, and any dairy.
+You’ll want to use room temperature cream cheese, eggs, and any dairy.
 Eggs should always be added one at a time and the batter scraped up from the bottom and incorporated before the next egg is added so you won’t have lumps.
 You’ll want to beat on low and only as little as possible after each egg & any ingredients after the eggs go in.
 It makes a big difference in how your cheesecake turns out.

-Gingersnap Crust for Martin Sheen’s Pumpkin Cheesecake:
+Optional Gingersnap Crust for Martin Sheen’s Pumpkin Cheesecake:

 Pulse 29 Nabisco Gingersnaps until fine crumbs in a food processor, you’ll get 1 3/4 cups of crumbs.
 Be patient; they take a while to break down.
 Add a teaspoon of cinnamon and 1/2 teaspoon of ground ginger.
-By hand, stir in about 4 1/2 tablespoons butter, but hold back a bit at the last tablespoon.
+By hand, stir in about 4 1/2 tablespoons melted butter, but hold back a bit at the last tablespoon.
 Give the crumbs a squeeze.
 There is enough butter when they hold together; the crumbs should not be “wet” or the excess butter will leak out of the pan and your crust will be soggy.
-If the crumbs don’t hold together, add the remainder of the butter b9it by bit until they do.
+If the crumbs don’t hold together, add the remainder of the butter bit by bit until they do.

 Martin Sheen’s Pumpkin Cheesecake